A right to vacation? NYC idea prompts debate over days off

 Mayor Bill de Blasio wants New York to become the first place in the 50 states to make private businesses provide time off with pay .
 He casts the idea, which is awaiting City Council action, as a next frontier in workers' rights.

-His plan resonates with people like Barbara Vasquez, a former Manhattan retail worker who says she struggled with health problems that exhausted any sick leave she accrued as a part-timer.
+His plan resonates with people like Barbara Vasquez, a former Manhattan retail worker who says she's struggled with health problems that exhausted any sick leave she accrued as a part-timer.

 The 25-year-old likes working and needed the money, but she said she quit after a little over a year to nurture her health.